 How Old or Historic Your House Is

 discount can be as high as 50 percent for a brand-new house but only about

 half as much for a five-year-old house and likely to be five percent or

-If your house was built before 1900, you may not be able to qualify for
+If your house was built before 1930, you may not be able to qualify for

 an HO-3 policy.
 Instead, you may be offered an HO-8 policy, which will